Learning with PHSA

 Physician quality improvement (PQI) gives all PHSA staff, including all medical staff, the training and support they need to run improvement projects that make patient care safer and more effective.
 The PQI program builds a strong foundation in quality improvement methods while delivering real results for patients and care teams.

-The PHSA Medical Staff Wellness and Learning Rounds is a new learning series hosted through PHSA Medical & Academic Affairs in partnership with Doctors of BC.
-A mix of virtual and in-person sessions will be held throughout the year.
-Sessions will bring together speakers from across B.C. to explore issues affecting medical staff wellbeing, safety, and practice.
+Medical Staff Wellness and Learning Rounds is a presentation and discussion series hosted by PHSA Medical and Academic Affairs, as a joint initiative by the ASCEND and OSWELL, in partnership with PHSA Regional Physician Health and Safety Working Group.
+These virtual and in-person sessions will bring together diverse speakers from across the province to explore issues affecting medical staff wellbeing, safety, and practice and share resources and supports.
+Participants can also earn CME credits through applied, practice-focused learning.

 Participants will be able to: